satāṁ nindā nāmnaḥ paramam aparādhaṁ vitanute

 tabe anutāpe dhari se sādhu-caraṇa

-“If out of foolishness one has offended a sādhu, then with remorese one should grasp the sādhu’s feet.
+“If out of foolishness one has offended a sādhu, then with remorse one should catch hold of that sādhu’s feet.

 kāṅdiyā baliba prabho kṣami aparādha